hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/digital-divide/index.md

     - some may have difficulty in obtaining technical assistance

 - no broadband connection
+    - satellite broadband
+        - more expensive than cabled broadband connections
+        - tends be be slower
+    - broadband connections
+        - signal quality depends on number of towers
     - lack of understanding of benefits of it
     - back of skills + knowledge
     - affordability of